jphenow/scribbler/README.md

     Blogger.log File.expand_path(File.join(File.dirname(__FILE__), 'logfile.log')), :message => "#{e} broke stuff"
     Scribbler::Base.log File.expand_path(File.join(File.dirname(__FILE__), 'logfile.log')), :message => "#{e} broke stuff"

+Log options with the default template proc:

+    options   - Hash of options for logging on Ngin :error            - Error object, mostly for passing to NewRelic :message          - Message to log in the actual file [REQUIRED] :custom_fields    - Custom fields dropped into the default template :template         - Whether or not to use the template at this log
+              :new_relic        - Notify NewRelic of the error (default: true)

 With the template enabled (either during call to log [:template => true] or by setting to be used by default) you will have each log entry wrapped into a template to pretty-up and get some more boilerplate data.
 As you can see in the (config)[#config] above.
 See method